Shah-Arsalan/Check-the-palindrome/README.md

-This app checks if your birthday is a Palindrome number or not
+This Vanilla JS app checks if your birthday is a Palindrome number or not